dotnet/docs/docs/framework/windows-workflow-foundation/how-to-create-a-custom-activity-designer.md

     </sap:ActivityDesigner>
     ```

-3. Here is the code from the RehostingWFDesigner.xaml.cs file that provides the rehosting logic.
+3. Here is the code from the *RehostingWFDesigner.xaml.cs* file that provides the rehosting logic:

     ```csharp
     using System;